 FULL REVIEW: Xiaomi Redmi Note9S

-This is a strikingly good-looking phone, and its two-tone metallic gradient finish certainly captures more attention than either the Huawei P40 Lite or the Samsung A31, two of its closest technical competitors on this list.
+This is a strikingly good-looking phone, and its two-tone metallic gradient finish certainly captures more attention than either the Huawei P40 Lite or the Samsung A31, two of its closest technical competitors.
 But there's plenty of brawn behind the beauty.
 The A72 has all the hallmarks of solid value phone: a large, bright and sharp screen with FHD+ resolution (2400×1080) and an ample 4GB of RAM to keep things flying.
-Its all packed into a solid chassis with finishes that feel great in hand.
+It's all packed into a solid chassis with finishes that feel great in hand.
 Combined with the 5000mAh battery this makes it a pretty decent gaming phone too.

 We also enjoyed the audio performance.
-Oppo uses its own subtle system for optimising sound on cabled headphones, but can also play back high resolution music over Bluetooth using the aptX protocol.
+Oppo uses its own system for subtly optimising sound on cabled headphones but can also play back high-resolution music over Bluetooth using the aptX protocol.